-This guidance updates and replaces NICE guideline CG2 (published in June 2003).
+This guideline updates and replaces NICE guideline CG2 (June 2003).

 This guideline was previously called infection: prevention and control of healthcare-associated infections in primary and community care.